gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-new.md

 Next.js is a JavaScript framework built on top of React that enables server-side rendering (SSR) and static site generation for building **Jamstack** applications.

 **Jamstack**
-Jamstack stands for JavaScript, APIs, and Markup, and it promotes decoupling the front-end from the back-end by pre-rendering content and serving it as static files.
+Jamstack stands for JavaScript, APIs, and Markup, and it promotes decoupling the front end from the back end by pre-rendering content and serving it as static files.

 **SSR**
 SSR allows rendering React components on the server before sending them to the client, enhancing initial load times and improving SEO.